Skip to main content

 Giving Model

-• Amount – Gross gift amount before fees
+• Amount: Gross gift amount before fees.

-• Fund Name – Designated fund or sub-fund
+• Fund Name: Designated fund or sub-fund (e.g., "Missions").

-• End User UUID – Unique identifier for the donor
+• End User UUID: Unique donor identifier.

-• Instrument Type – Payment method (Card, ACH, etc.)
+• Instrument Type: Payment method (Card, ACH, etc.).

-Example questions
+Example Questions:

 • How is giving trending this year compared to last year?